Men's Club Trunk or Treat

 New Tabernacle Location

 We have some exciting news!
-Thanks to a few of our generous parishioners who were willing to cover the cost of this minor construction, our beautiful tabernacle at 96th and Q will soon have a new resting place just behind our main altar underneath the crucifix.
-Hopefully this project will be completed by the end of next week.
+Thanks to a few of our generous parishioners who were willing to cover the cost of this minor construction, our beautiful tabernacle at 96th and Q has a new resting place just behind our main altar underneath the crucifix.

 Healing was at the very core of the life and mission of Jesus.
 As his disciples, it is our calling to carry on that same mission.
 If you feel called to the healing ministry and would like to learn more about it, please consider registering for the newly-opened Encounter School of Ministry on the campus located in nearby Springfield at Ablaze Ministries.
 For more information go to encounterschool.org/omaha/